 4. Payment System Oversight Unit:

-Independent Supervisory Unit subsidiary of Financial Stability, aims to ensure the safety and efficiency of payment systems work through follow-up of these systems and evaluate their work and bring about change in these systems in the event of it so summoned to ensure that both factors of efficiency and safety available in the work of these systems.
-It has established, consistent with the Best Practices and Principles and International Standards, especially with regard to the separation of powers and the lack of conflicts of interest.
-It also aims oversight of payment systems operation to reduce systemic risk and other potential risks that faces work of payment systems, and to enhance the ease and smoothness in the work of payment systems, and consumer confidence multiple payment systems.
+Independent Supervisory Unit subsidiary of Financial Stability Group, It has been established, consistent with the Best Practices and Principles and International Standards, especially with regard to the separation of powers and avoidance of conflicts of interest.
+The Unit aims at ensuring the safety and efficiency of payment systems work through follow-up of these systems and evaluate their work and bring change in these systems in the event of it so summoned to ensure that both factors of efficiency and safety available in the work of these systems.
+It also aims at overseeing the payment systems operation to reduce systemic risk and other potential risks that faces work of payment systems, and to enhance the ease and smoothness in the work of payment systems, and consumer confidence multiple payment systems.

 Oversight role is also in charge of making sure that the RTGS system complies with the principles for financial market infrastructures adopted in 2012.